alanzty/2048/README.md

 ## Overview

-This is a Python implementation of the popular 2048 game using Pygame for the graphical interface.
+This is a Python implementation of the popular 2048 game.
 The goal of the game is to achieve highest score and tile possible with 0 undo.
 You can use the undo for practice.

 <img src="screenshot.png" alt="Screenshot" width="400">